 This is Part II of two posts on describing “Strategic Communication”.
 Part I is here.

-In addition to the principles of strategic communication, the Defense Department has developed over time a graphical representation of Strategic Communication (click the image to the right or download a PDF of it here.)
+In addition to the principles of strategic communication, the Defense Department developed the graphical representation of Strategic Communication show above.

 The “orchestra” can be reconfigured for the desired effect.
 It can become “strolling strings” or anything else as it reshaped, resized, and repurposed.
 The tempo, sound, etc. may vary, depending on the desired effect.

-Second, it is important to acknowledge the U.S. public and U.S. media are stakeholders and intended audiences, a smart phrase, as this slide does.
+Second, it is essential to acknowledge the U.S. public and U.S. media are stakeholders and intended audiences, an apt phrase, as this slide does.
 They, like the allies, adversaries, and neutrals (a collection that includes “swing voters”) are targets of what we say, do, and fail to say and do.
 The adversary is very good at exploiting our “say-do gap”.
-We must become skilled in not only preventing this gap, but at increasing awareness of the adversaries’ (plural) own gaps, which we are very bad at doing.
+We must become skilled in not only preventing this gap but at increasing awareness of the adversaries’ (plural) own shortcomings, which we are terrible at doing.

 Third, the model implies a level of calibration that is difficult in a war of perceptions.
 Orchestra conductors aren’t known for taking feedback, but the graphical representation outweighs the need for an asterisk saying the conductor here will accept dynamic input.

 More to come on this.
-In the meantime, your comments are appreciated.
-Comment below or email me.
+In the meantime, please comment.